AdobeDocs/commerce-admin.en/help/stores-purchase/cart-configuration.md

    - Set **Include Discount Amount** to one of the following:

-      - `Yes` - Requires the subtotal to meet the minimum amount with any discounts included.
-For example, with a $50 minimum and the cart contains a $60 top with a 25% discount applied, the resulting subtotal used for the requirement is $45 and the cart would not meet the minimum.
+      - `Yes` - Requires that the subtotal meet the minimum amount with any discounts included.
+Using an example of a $50 minimum, if the cart contains a $60 top with a 25% discount applied, the resulting subtotal is $45 and the cart would not meet the minimum.
-      - `No` - Requires the subtotal to meet the minimum amount without any discounts.
+      - `No` - Requires that the subtotal meet the minimum amount without any discounts.

    - Set **Include Tax to Amount** to one of the following: